Cost Performance Index (CPI): What It Is and How to Calculate It

 As a cost-efficiency measure, CPI shows how effectively the project sticks to its budget.

-The cost performance index helps us identify if our project expenses are as planned or whether we are performing over or under the budget.
+The cost performance index helps us identify if our project expenses are as planned or whether we are performing over or under budget.

-How to calculate CPI in project management
+How to calculate CPI

 CPI = EV / AC

-Earned value (EV)% work completed x budget
+EV = % work completed x total budget

-For example, a CPI of 0.5 indicates you have spent twice the sum you should have by a certain point in time.
+For example, a CPI of 0.5 indicates you have spent twice the sum you should have at the time of the calculation.

-On the other hand, a CPI of 2 means you have spent only half the sum you should have at this point.
+Conversely, a CPI of 2 means you have spent only half the sum you should have at this point.

 💡 Plaky Pro Tip

-When the cost performance index (CPI) value indicates that we are overspending, calculating the estimate at completion (EAC) comes in handy to reveal the amount of money we will actually spend on our project.
+When the CPI value indicates that we are overspending, calculating the EAC should reveal the total amount of money we’ll spend on our project.

 Cost performance index (CPI) examples